Corporate Formation

 Before signing a commercial lease and before providing your commercial lease contract to a renter to sign, consider whether the lease has some basic terms.
 While it might be tempting to use a template commercial lease form from the internet, it is important to understand that every business relationship and space will have its own unique need.
 Having a lawyer to review your commercial lease agreement can help you determine whether the lease has the required terms and whether the terms serve your business interests.
 Here are some terms that should be included in a commercial lease agreement:

 Renting commercial real estate is a big step for any business.
 It is important to consider your needs and negotiate before signing any lease agreement.
-Legal Counsel, P.A. employs a commercial leases lawyer in Orlando, Florida who can review your lease agreement before you sign it and help you negotiate with a landlord for terms that will best serve your business interests.
+Legal Counsel, P.A. employs commercial lease lawyers in Orlando, Florida who can review your lease agreement before you sign it and help you negotiate with a landlord for terms that will best serve your business interests.